Fedor Linde: Great War and death

-Linde approached the camp consisting of approximately 5,000 deserters alone, with a group of officers following him some distance behind, and with mounted Cossacks riding to surround the camp.
+Linde approached the camp, consisting of approximately 5,000 deserters, alone, with a group of officers following him some distance behind, and with mounted Cossacks riding to surround the camp.
 The soldiers, seeing the Commissar approach, arose from the ground and prepared their rifles.
 Linde, noticing two groups (one large, and one small, compact), addressed the smaller one which he realised contained the most "Bolshevized" troops, on the basis of their hardened looks.
 He jumped onto a pile of logs and began speaking: "I, who brought the soldiers out to overthrow the tsarist government and to give you freedom, a freedom which is equalled by no other people in the world, demand that you now give me those who have been telling you not to obey the orders of the commanders", calling on the soldiers to defend the "Fatherland", pointing in the direction of the sounds of the enemy artillery.
 Linde, noticing his words had no effect, began to harangue the soldiers, dubbing them "bastards" and "lazy swine", undeserving of freedom.

 The agitated soldiers from the smaller Bolshevik group began heckling Linde, calling him a German spy and saying his methods were "worthy of the old regime".
-Krasnov, spectating from a distance, realised the severity of the situation and sent in a car to rescue Linde.
+Krasnov, spectating from a distance, realised the severity of the situation and came in a car to rescue Linde.
 Linde however refused to leave.
 Only when the soldiers began moving towards him did he attempt to escape.
 Before he could escape however, he was struck down by a large soldier who struck the butt of his rifle into Linde's temple, with a second one "shooting him to the ground".
 A large crowd of soldiers "shrieking" threw themselves onto the incapacitated Linde, stabbing him with their bayonets.
 Krasnov and the others attempted to escape, but the soldiers gave chase, while the Cossack troops struggled to gain control.
 Colonel Konstantin Girshfeld was stripped naked and tortured before he was killed, and two other officers were also killed before the convoy managed to escape.